-Key step in developing a drug that tricks the brain into being less hungryDecember 20th, 2013 in Surgery /
+Key step in developing a drug that tricks the brain into being less hungryDecember 20, 2013 in Medicine & Health / Surgery

 Lap-band surgery is maintaining support in Australia's health system with calls for the procedure to be made available to overweight teens and those who suffer diabetes.

 A recent study found that the surgery does provide an effective long-term method of reducing weight for the obese but the procedure is not free of complications, with about half the patients in the study requiring follow-up surgery.

 Monash researchers are studying how the restriction of the stomach size – through the banding procedure – triggers the brain to reduce the feeling of hunger.